configcat/docs/website/docs/advanced/caching.md

 You can set the cache Time To Leave (TTL) to any number also.

 ### Manual polling
-Manual polling gives you full control over when the setting values are downloaded.
+Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
-The ConfigCat SDK will not update them automatically.
+The ConfigCat SDK will not download the `config.json` automatically.
-You can (and should) update the cache manually, by calling a `forceRefresh()` - this will download the latest values and update the cache.
+You can (and should) update the cache manually, by calling a `forceRefresh()` - this will download the latest `config.json` and update the cache.

 This animation explains the different polling modes: